dell/csi-powermax/helm/README.md

-# Dell EMC Powermax Helm Chart for Kubernetes
+# Dell Powermax Helm Chart for Kubernetes

 For detailed installation instructions, please check the `dell-csi-helm-installer` directory